 The new controls on intensification also relate to this proposal as they require that there is no increase in winter forage crop grazing in addition to areas that were in crop from 2013 – 2018.

 The Government is also proposing to consult on a variation of Option Four.
 This option has a regulatory framework with technical standards for slope to graze crop on, pugging depth and set back from water.
-Supplemented by industry minimum standards for size of area to be cropped, management of critical source areas, grazing management and timing for resewing bare ground, all managed through FW-FPs.
+Supplemented by industry minimum standards for size of area to be cropped, management of critical source areas, grazing management (strip grazing) and timing for resewing bare ground, all managed through FW-FPs.
 Components of this option are addressed within Option Four (and parts of Option Two) within Appendix 17 of Part II.

 Problem being addressed